Chapter 3 – Human Rights

 (Amended 5/12/22)

 1. Persons who believe they have been subjected to discrimination in violation of the policy are encouraged to report it, even if they are not certain whether a violation of this policy has occurred.
 Protected class harassment is one form of discrimination prohibited by this policy.
-A complaint that this policy has been violated may be brought to the Office of Institutional Equity (OIE), 202 Jessup Hall, through informal or formal channels by any member of the university community, a third-party reporter, or the university itself.
+A complaint that this policy has been violated may be brought to the Office of Civil Rights Compliance (OCRC), 202 Jessup Hall, through informal or formal channels by any member of the university community, a third-party reporter, or the university itself.
 A complaint must clearly state allegations of discrimination to warrant an investigation.
 There is no time limit for bringing a complaint; however, it may be difficult to substantiate the allegations if they are made after significant time has passed.
 Therefore, prompt reporting of complaints is strongly encouraged.

 Anyone (impacted parties or others) who wishes to consult with someone about a specific situation without making a complaint, or who wishes simply to learn more about enforcement of this Human Rights Policy may contact any of the following offices or organizations: